rudolfjs/rudolfjs.github.io/content/_index.md

 description: "Digital Health Research Fellow"
 ---

-I'm a researcher specializing in the practical implementation of machine learning solutions in healthcare settings.
-My work bridges the gap between cutting-edge AI research and real-world clinical applications, with a focus on improving patient outcomes through intelligent digital health systems.
+I'm a researcher specialising in the evaluation and validation of AI and machine learning systems in healthcare.
+My work focuses on testing and evaluating clinical AI models before implementation, characterising their performance, detecting biases, and ensuring they're robust and ready for clinical practice.

 Currently, I'm investigating bias mitigation strategies in clinical AI models, developing early warning systems for patient deterioration, and exploring the challenges of deploying ML solutions across diverse healthcare environments.

 ## Research Interests

-- **Clinical AI Implementation** - Translating ML research into practical healthcare solutions
+- **AI Model Evaluation & Validation** - Rigorous testing methodologies for clinical AI systems
-- **Bias & Fairness in Healthcare AI** - Addressing algorithmic bias in clinical prediction models
+- **Bias Detection in Healthcare AI** - Characterising and understanding algorithmic bias in clinical prediction models
-- **Digital Health Innovation** - Developing scalable digital solutions for tertiary hospitals
+- **High-Performance Computing for Digital Health** - Scalable computational platforms for healthcare data and AI workloads
-- **Real-time Clinical Decision Support** - Building systems that enhance clinical decision-making
+- **Clinical Data Engineering** - Building robust data pipelines and infrastructure for healthcare research